lzd19981105/Falcon/README.md

 ## News 🚀🚀🚀

 - `2024/11/27`: Falcon has been released.
 The model checkpoints is now available on HuggingFace & modelscope, and both training / evaluation scripts are open-sourced.
-The FCD-78M dataset is coming soon!
+The Falcon_SFT dataset is coming soon!

+## Falcon_SFT
+The dataset Falcon_SFT can be found in [here](https://www.modelscope.cn/datasets/TianHuiLab/FCD-78M).

 ## Model Zoo